Effects of Hurricane Ike in Texas: Houston

 Windows were damaged on the JPMorgan Chase Tower.

 In Houston, windows broke in downtown buildings such as the 75-story JPMorgan Chase Tower, and Reliant Stadium was damaged. according to a witness interviewed by Fox News, furniture from offices in the JPMorgan Chase building was blown out of the shattered windows and into the parking garage across the street.
 A fire partially burned Brennan's restaurant in downtown Houston, but workers were rescued.
 Many trees were uprooted, and bus stop shelters were mangled.
 The Houston Theater District was flooded.

 Although electric power was out in most of the region, the lights remained on at the Texas Medical Center, a complex of about a dozen hospitals.
 At Memorial Hermann Hospital, patients were coming in with a variety of problems, including people who had run out of medicine or oxygen, or others who had cuts and bruises.

-Based on information compiled by the US Center for Disease Control, twenty-eight deaths in Harris County are attributed to the indirect effects of Ike, including illnesses, and accidents, such as carbon monoxide poisoning, fires, and tree cutting.
+Based on information compiled by the US Centers for Disease Control, twenty-eight deaths in Harris County are attributed to the indirect effects of Ike, including illnesses, and accidents, such as carbon monoxide poisoning, fires, and tree cutting.

 Hurricane Ike affected Houston Astros' late dash for Major League Baseball's playoffs, indefinitely postponing Friday and Saturday's games against the Chicago Cubs.
 The games were played in American Family Field in Milwaukee, and the Cubs swept the Astros.
 As a result, the Astros failed to qualify for the 2008 Major League Baseball postseason.
 In football, the Houston Texans were forced to postpone a game against the Baltimore Ravens, which also involved a Texans game against the Cincinnati Bengals being moved up a week.

 Flights in and out of Houston's two major airports (Bush Intercontinental and Hobby) were suspended on Friday September 12, 2008, with plans to resume on the following Sunday.
 However, as of Sunday September 14, 2008, Intercontinental remained without power, but both airports planned to re-open Monday with limited service.

 Due to large number of destroyed, damaged, or dysfunctional traffic lights, most Houston roads remained clogged two weeks after Ike hit.
 Many highway exits were jammed and caused a gridlock on highways as well, especially during rush hours.
 Many gas stations were out of service for a week because of no electricity to pump the gas.
 The few that functioned resulted in long lines and only once a week gasoline deliveries.
 This "hit and miss" to find gasoline led to the buying out of gasoline once it was delivered.
 Similarly there were long lines in most of the few open grocery stores, home repair stores, and restaurants.